 - Several paint mixing sticks

 - Plastic gloves to keep the product off of your hands (trust me, you need them!)

-How to Gel Stain Cabinets
+How to Gel Stain Cabinets Directions

-- If you are refinishing cabinets, remove all the doors and hardware, label each and diagram where they go.
+- If you are refinishing cabinets, remove all the doors and hardware, label each, and diagram where they go.

-- Clean and de-grease surface well.
+- Clean and de-grease the surface well.
 Wash and rinse well after degreasing to avoid leaving residue behind.

 - Work in a well-ventilated area.
-Use gloves to avoid getting stain on your hands.
+Use gloves to avoid getting stains on your hands.
 Open the gel stain can and stir well.
 The gel stain is very gloppy but will smooth out after stirring.

 - Work in sections and do not stop while are working.
 The staining process is pretty quick, but don’t stop until done to avoid overlap marks and have a nice even finish.

-- Apply a slip coat of mineral spirits because it helps the stain glide on, spread evenly and reduces lap marks.
+- Apply a slip coat of mineral spirits because it helps the stain glide on, spread evenly, and reduces lap marks.

 - Saturate the foam brush then get it on the surface quickly.
 Completely spread it out, then wipe it off.
-You will literally glop the gel stain onto several areas of the surface.
+You will glop the gel stain onto several areas of the surface.

 - Spread the stain out to a nice even coat with a shop towel.